juliomatcom/one-php-microframework/README.md

-##One PHP Minimalist MVC Framework.
+##One PHP Framework:
-One PHP is a microframework in one file with 2 simple class to help you develop easy and fast websites and webservices for webs 2.0 and allow you to create your own microframework easily.
+One PHP is a lightweight Rest Microframework in one file with 2 simple class to help you develop easy and fast websites and webservices for webs 2.0 and allow you to create your own microframework easily.

 ####Basic Usage:
 ```php